ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

 * Select your collection in the GUID prefix drop down then select the go button
 * Review the report of operators and assigned roles
 * From this page you can manage user accounts and add/remove permissions

+### 2. Managing Operator Roles and Permissions for Exiting Team Members

+When a member of your Arctos team leaves, **DO NOT** delete or alter the account or the user's agent login name.
+The preferred method of removing operator access from your data is to use the “lock account” link from their operator user management page (not manage agents).
+Note that user accounts automatically lock after 6 months of inactivity and users whose accounts have been locked will not be able to log into Arctos.
+Previous operators must create a new (public) account if they wish to access Arctos.

+Users who have their account locked and are subsequently re-granted access must use their original operator account and they will again have access to any collections to which they were previously granted access.
+Operators with global_admin access may unlock accounts from the “manage Arctos user” page.